Download 'Know before you go', our quick reference guide for recreational users of Port Taranaki and its approaches.

 Watch the video to learn more about Marine Mate:

-The Council's navigation & safety bylaws for Port Taranaki and its approaches aim to make this area safe for all users, including bathers and recreational boaties.
+The Council's navigation & safety bylaws for Port Taranaki and its approaches aim to make this area safe for all users, commercial and recreational.

 |Harbour areas||Recreational facilities||Speed restrictions|